satbyy/go-noto-universal/README.md

 Font generation can take a few minutes to several hours, depending on your computer's capabilities.
 The Go Noto South Asia takes the longest time to generate.

+`run.sh` is designed to be reentrant, so you can run it multiple times without altering the working state of the repository or downloading stuff again and again.

 ## Dependencies

 There is no dependency other than [`nototools`](https://github.com/googlefonts/nototools) and